projectcaluma/caluma-interval/README.md

 opened for this form.

 Now let's say, it's important to you, that this case is always opened on a monday (shortening the interval if needed).
-Further you want to set a startdate, to make sure no case will be opened before that.
+Further you want to set a start date, to make sure no case will be opened before that.

 This can be achieved with following interval: